Loosen the Iron Grip You’ve had on Some of Your Thoughts.

 January 24, 2021

-THOUGHT ARE NOT FACTS
+THOUGHTS ARE NOT FACTS

-In a Mindful article by Elisha Goldstein, Thoughts Are Not Facts, Goldstein encourages us to hold our thoughts lightly.
-If somebody doesn’t wave back, it doesn’t mean they hate us, or we suck.
+Just because somebody doesn’t wave back, it doesn’t mean they hate us, or we suck.
 Maybe they didn’t see us.

-He said,
+He said:

 “If you learn nothing else from me, or this program, remember this.
 Challenge everything you believe, everything you think you know, and every idea you think is complete.
 I guarantee you, most of your thoughts aren’t your thoughts.
 They’re a combination of everyone else’s thoughts.
 Hold them lightly.”